JonathanDutoit/bananada-website/_sections/3_datastory.md

   <div class="col-3 sm-width-full">
       When hovering over a node (subreddit), the graph displays its interactions with others.
 For non–Trump-related subreddits, this corresponds to the number of interactions with Trump-related communities.
 Here, interactions refer to posts that create hyperlinks from one subreddit to another.
       <br/><br/>
-      The graph uses a spring layout while also preserving spatial relationships between subreddits based on the embedding.
+      The graph uses a spring lajyout while also preserving spatial relationships between subreddits based on the embedding.
   </div>
 </div>